U.S. says inaction on online piracy risks public safety

 "Registrars can play a critical public safety role in the Internet ecosystem.
 Ignoring that role, or acting affirmatively to facilitate public harm, is of great concern," USTR said.

-It urged trading partners and ICANN, a California-based organisation which oversees the introduction of new internet addresses, to "investigate and address this very serious problem."
+It urged trading partners and ICANN, a California-based organization which oversees the introduction of new internet addresses, to "investigate and address this very serious problem."

 USTR named 25 online marketplaces and 19 physical markets in the report.
 It decided against reinstating Alibaba's consumer-to-consumer shopping website Taobao.com, which was removed in 2012, and said it would continue to monitor the site.